 Invest in your company’s greatest assets

-Over the last few years, the number of analysts working in professional technical roles in financial services has grown.
+Over the last few years, the number of analysts working in professional technical roles across a range of sectors from health and care to data science and technology, financial services, education and energy has grown.
 The Certified Actuarial Analyst qualification will provide your employees with the skills to keep your organisation competitive and effective—and will instill your stakeholders, regulators and the wider public with confidence in your staff.

 The CAA offers a business focus, high academic standards and an association with an internationally recognised brand.
 Once your employees earn their CAA, they will be part of a global association that will uphold members to high professionalism and professional development standards.
 Encouraging your employees to become qualified will bring those professional assets to your organisation.
 What’s more, investing in the development of your teams will aid staff retention and motivation.

 The CAA will:

 - Provide assurance to your clients that those working for them are suitably qualified to do the work.

 - Aid staff retention and boost morale.

 - Help you to attract the best employees to your business.